 In the photo above you can see three bags on my bike.
 Later we added a couple of other small bags which I will talk about in a bit.
 The red bag on the front is a 20l double-ended drybag called an Airlok Dual from Alpkit.
 At time of writing (2019) this costs £19.
 It comes with the straps and loops fitted so all you have to do is loop it over your handlebars and away you go.
 For most people the 13l version of this would be sufficient – Joe uses one of these and it takes all his sleeping gear, ie sleeping bag, mat, pillow, liner and a bunch of other stuff like a down jacket, waterproofs and so on.
 I have the larger volume bag as I carry the tent as well.
 These bags are not guaranteed to be waterproof but I have always found them to be so.
 I have never used them with a harness as these are really expensive.
 After many miles of use I don’t consider the harness to be necessary – our the bags are a bit rubbed but not holed at all.
 I would suggest buying these bags in bright colours to help make you more visible when on the road.

 The blue rear seat pack in the photo above is an Airlok tapered 13l from Alpkit again.
 This currently sells for £21.
 It is not really intended as a stand-alone rear pack but more of a liner to a rear pack.
 It does though have loops stitched to it to allow you to attach it to the seatpost and saddle rails, making it the cheapest saddle pack I could find at the time.
 It doesn’t have much rigidity though and this often means it bends in the middle and rubs on the tyre.
 Alpkit do now sell a metal rail to fit to the top of the pack to hopefully prevent this, but it adds £20 to the cost of the setup.
 It might be possible to fit a piece of plastic inside to form a sort of internal skeleton to add rigidity but I haven’t tried it.
-Unfortunately proper rear seat packs with a decent (12l+) volume are a bit pricey – they start at around £50 and go up to £120.
+Unfortunately proper rear seat packs with a decent (12l+) volume are a bit pricey – they start at around £50 and go up to £120 (see update below).

 As Joe’s saddle was at the time much closer to his tyre than mine, he wasn’t able to use one of these Airlok saddle packs.
 I found a 2.7l Ortlieb pack for him which worked very well.
 It had a bracket fitted to the saddle which allowed the bag to be removed very easily and also held it well clear of the tyre.
 I have since found that Ortlieb make a version of this that has elastic shock cord on the top – this would be a better choice as it allows you to store your spare footwear there more easily.

 The triangular bag above is a £5 frame bag from Sports Direct.
-It was useful but the zip went on it fairly quickly so I can’t really recommend them.
+It was useful but the zip broke on it fairly quickly so I can’t really recommend them.
 I also found that I don’t really like frame bags as they get in the way of fitting your hand under the rear of the top tube to pick the bike up and carry it.

 Joe has now switched to a Podsacs rear bag for the bargain price of £25 from PlanetX.
 This is working out well so far.
-You can see our current setup in the photo below.
+You can see our current setup in the photos below.
 We both have a 13l Alpkit front bag, plus waterproof stem cell and fuel pod.
 I have the Orlieb 16l rear bag and Joe has the 12l Podsacs one.
 Even for winter camping this seems to be sufficient to carry all we need.